 Maybe one or two users or a couple of users is not a big deal.
 But what happens when a lot of users hit the system and how does this affect the server backend?
 Maybe the server stopped serving as many requests per second because it’s bogged down or maybe the server just doesn’t respond quickly and there’s connectivity drops, especially in the mobile application environment.

 At HeadSpin, we’re concerned with how the server load might integrate with the user experience.
-Load testing the applications produces metrics that are valuable in its own right, but we’re also concerned with how these metrics translate into better or worse user experience depending on the conditions.
+Load testing apps produces metrics that are valuable in its own right, but we’re also concerned with how these metrics translate into better or worse user experience depending on the conditions.
 At HeadSpin, we support running tests from a bunch of different targets.
-Each target can spawn up to 200 threads or 200 agents – this is a really an upper-bound because it depends on the location of the different targets.
+Each target can spawn up to 200 threads or 200 agents – this is really an upper-bound because it depends on the location of the different targets.